 Don’t miss out on these delicious, filling meals at the local Japanese restaurants!
 Due to the popularity of these street snacks, there are many eateries in Japan dedicated to them and only them.
 So note down the locations below and hop on a Shinkansen now!

-Nothing can be more iconic than Ramen when it comes to traditional Japanese cuisine!
+Nothing can be better than Ramen when it comes to iconic Japanese dishes!
 This irresistible noodle soup comprises Chinese wheat noodles in a meat or fish-based broth with toppings like sliced pork, nori, scallions, and soy sauce or miso.

-There are countless variations of this noodle in Japan.
-And some have become national prominence.
-All of these types are unique and delicious in their own ways, so you should definitely try them all during your visit and find out the one that suits your preference the most.
+Ramen has countless regional variations, some of which have become national prominence.
+All these variations are unique and delicious in their own ways, so you should definitely try them all during your visit and find the one that suits your preference the most.

 This Japanese delicacy has a unique variation in almost every region; the most notable ones include Tonkatsu Ramen in Kyushu and Miso Ramen in Hokkaido.